-- 1. Press the Menu button.
-The Operating Modes menu opens. - 2.
-Select the "Microwave" field.
-A microwave output setting and cooking time are suggested. - 3.
-Use the rotary selector to set the microwave output setting and/or cooking time. - 4.
-Start the microwave using the Start/Stop button.
+- 1. Press the menu button.
+The operating modes menu opens. - 2.
+Set "Microwave" using the rotary selector. - Touch the > arrow.
+A microwave output setting and cooking time are suggested. - 4.
+Set the microwave output setting using the rotary selector. - 5.
+Using the > arrow, switch to the cooking time and set the cooking time using the rotary selector. - 6.
+Start the microwave using the start/stop button.
 The cooking time starts counting down.

-You can change the values at any time.
-To do so, touch the appropriate field and use the rotary selector to change the values.
+You can change the values at any time once the appliance has started.
+Press the start/stop button.
+Using the > arrow or <, switch to the appropriate field and change the values using the rotary selector.

-To prevent condensation forming when the appliance is in microwave-only mode, the appliance will automatically switch on the top heating element when it is set to 600 W or "Max.".
+To prevent condensation from forming when the appliance is in microwave only mode, the appliance will automatically switch on an additional heating element when it is set to 600 W or "Max.".
+The cooking compartment and the accessories will become hot.
 The cooking result is not affected by this.

-Note: You can switch this function off in the basic settings. → "Basic settings" on page 17
+Note: You can switch this function off in the basic settings. → "Basic settings" on page 16